ArdentLeKhey/Lynx_Events/README.md

 ## Use

 You must add the event used to ban a player from your server at each place in the code where it is requested:
+*Nota Bene : I added an event allowing to ban from es_admin2 *

 ```lua
 for k, v in pairs(lynx["TriggerServerEvent"]) do